authorjapps/zerocode/README.md

 But check here for the latest- https://github.com/authorjapps/zerocode/releases -or- [Maven Central](https://mvnrepository.com/artifact/org.jsmart/zerocode-rest-bdd)

-Zerocode helps you to design better Test Cases for your business features, maintain and update easily to avoid sleepless nights.
+Zerocode helps you to design better Test Cases for your business features, maintain and update them easily, avoiding sleepless nights.
 It is built on extending the **Junit core runners**.
-You simply annotate your test method with JUnit **@Test** and run like unit tests, as well optionally you can use`Suite` Runner for CI builds.
+You simply annotate your test method with JUnit **@Test** and run like unit tests, as well optionally you can use`Suite` Runner for the CI builds.

-Testing becomes an easy and effortless job due to the **simplicity** nature of JSON and the native support by popular IDEs e.g. Eclipse /IntelliJ /NetBeans etc with no extra plugin.
+Testing becomes an easy and effortless job due to the **simplicity** nature of JSON and the native support by popular IDEs e.g. Eclipse /IntelliJ /NetBeans etc with no extra plugin need.
 Your tests will not be cumbersome and complex anymore.
-Zerocode makes your tests independent, complete and structured and easily maintainable by the team or the new comers.
-It enables you to write your `API End Point Tests`, `Consumer Contract Tests` and `End to End Tests` etc, at the **speed** of writing **JUnit** tests.
+Zerocode makes your tests independent, complete and structured, and easily maintainable by the team or the new comers.
+It enables you to write your `API End Point tests`, `Consumer Contract tests`, `End to End tests` as well as `Performance tests` etc, at the **speed** of writing **JUnit** tests.

 - Browse or clone `contract tests` examples from [here](https://github.com/authorjapps/consumer-contract-tests)
 - Browse or clone `performance tests`(load, stress) examples [here]()